House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Offshore Earthquake of 1700

-Although data is limited, this earthquake is believed to have been felt in Northern California, Oregon, and Washington and all the way to Japan.
+Although data is limited, this earthquake is believed to have been felt in Northern California, Oregon, and Washington and in Japan.
 The estimated magnitude was a staggering 9.0, and records show that there was damage in both the western regions of the United States and Japan.

 Even though it easily surpasses the previous entries in terms of magnitude, data on this quake isn’t official.
 Because information is so limited and can’t be readily verified, we’re placing it in the number 6 spot.